streletskiy/marzban-sub-page/README.md

 # Features

-- The design is simple and intuitive, with minimal code.
+- The design is simple and intuitive.
+- The code is minimal and with comments for easy editing.
-- Language switching: English, Chinese and Russian.
+- Language switching: English, Russian (Русский), Chinese (中文) and Persian (فارسی).
-- Detailed guides are provided for Windows, Android, iOS, MacOS and Linux.
 - Automatic detection of the user's language.
 - QR code with subscription link.
 - Separate links and QR codes for each node, display name for each connection (including emoji symbols in all browsers).
+- Detailed guides are provided for Windows, Android, iOS, MacOS and Linux.

 # Installation